jabyrd3/python-zips/walkthrough.md

     + finally, this line tells docker that when you run this container, the process to spawn. our entrypoint sets some important environment variables and then calls `exec opentelemetry-instrument python3 /zips/entry.py`, which runs our flask server with the open-telemetry automatic instrumentation

 ## explanation of opentelemetry-instrument
 This command is installed by one of the opentelemetry pip packages.
 You basically call it and tell it what command to run, (in our case that is `python3 /zips/entry.py`).
-What it does, is figure out what the program is using (in our case flask, amongst other stuff) and sets up the instrumentation of all the flask methods/functions that we care about tracing.
+It then figures out what the program is using (in our case flask, amongst other stuff) and sets up the instrumentation of all the flask methods/functions that we care about tracing.
 Then it runs our command normally.

 ## explanation of entry.py
 This is the actual api definition.